Welcome To The

 (with the exception of clean up day on the last Sunday of the month, range

-does not open until 1:00 PM, please come out and help with the chapter
+may not open until 1:00 PM, please come out and help with the chapter

 clean up).
 There may be adjusted hours in December during our Christmas Tree sales.